hkurokawa/code-review-as-journey/presentation.md

 android-studio.sh ~/code-review/branch_name
 ```

+^
+After you understand the problem, let's do operational check.
-^ To avoid wasting our time, we usually do operational check before code review.
+To avoid wasting our time, we usually do operational check before code review.
-Sometimes gradle builds fail after checking out a branch which has changes about databinding, build.gradle and so forth,
+Sometimes gradle builds fail after checking out a branch which has changes about databinding, build.gradle and so forth.
-using a different directory helps make the build stable.
+Using a different directory helps make the build stable.

 ---